linkedin/Hakawai/README.md

 Testing
 -------

-Hakawai includes an almost-comprehensive unit test suite for the main text view powered by the Specta and Expecta libraries (https://github.com/specta/specta).
+Hakawai includes an almost-comprehensive unit test suite for the main text view powered by the [Specta and Expecta libraries](https://github.com/specta/specta).
 We hope to have test coverage for the abstraction layer and mentions plug-in in the future, although unit tests are probably not sufficient for testing these components.

 Contributions